s203910/BIManalyst_g_25/A4/README.md

 # Basic of using Github Dekstop

-**Cloning repository**
+**Cloning repository:**

 In order to get your repository onto your computer and interact with it through Github Desktop, you'll need to clone it.
-Clone by going to current repository and pasting the web link of your Github repository.
+Clone by going to current repository and selecting the desired Github repository pressing clone.

-**Pushing to origin**
+**Pushing to origin:**

 When changes have been made in your repository, this will need to be pushed to origin for others to see and interact with it.
 When files are saved, write a summary and optionally a longer description, and press "Commit to main" as shown.

 <img src="https://github.com/s203910/BIManalyst_g_25/blob/main/A4/Pushing_code_save.png" alt="Save changes in VSC" width="600"/>